marbl/SALSA/README.md

 # SALSA: A tool to scaffold long read assemblies with Hi-C

+## New: Support added to SALSA to convert scaffolds to .hic format for visualization.
+You can load this file to Juicebox to visualize HiC contact map.

 This code is used to scaffold your assemblies using Hi-C data.
 This version implements some improvements in the original SALSA algorithm.
 If you want to use the old version, it can be found in the `old_salsa` branch.